gamemanual0/gm0/source/docs/awards/notebook.rst

 Even teams that are so-so about attempting to write a notebook have a couple months worth of logs because overall they are not that hard to do.

-Each team approaches it differently but your most standard way of doing looks like this:
+Each team approaches it differently, but a standard approach is as follows.

     Date